-The Local Safeguarding Children Boards and all managers, employees, professionals, volunteers, carers, independent contractors and service providers must ensure that their practice reflects an approach which is:
+The safeguarding partners and all managers, employees, professionals, volunteers, carers, independent contractors and service providers must ensure that their practice reflects an approach which is:

 The child should be seen (alone when appropriate) by the Lead Social Workerin addition to all other professionals who have a responsibility for the child's welfare.
 His or her welfare should be kept sharply in focus in all work with the child and family.
 The significance of seeing and observing the child cannot be overstated.
 The child should be spoken and listened to, and their wishes and feelings ascertained, taken into account (having regard to their age and understanding) and recorded when making decisions about the provision of services.
 Some of the worst failures of the system have occurred when professionals have lost sight of the child and concentrated instead on their relationship with the adults.

 - Rooted in child development

 Those working with children should have a detailed understanding of child development and how the quality of the care they are receiving can have an impact on their health and development.
 They should recognise that as children grow, they continue to develop their skills and abilities.
 Each stage, from infancy through middle years to adolescence, lays the foundation for more complex development.
 Plans and interventions to safeguard and promote the child's welfare should be based on a clear assessment of the child's developmental progress and the difficulties the child may be experiencing.
 Planned action should also be timely and appropriate for the child's age and stage of development.

 When working directly with a child, any plan developed for the child and their family or care giver should be based on an assessment of the child's developmental needs and the parents/caregivers' capacity to respond to these needs within their family and environmental context.
 This plan should set out the planned outcomes for each child, progress against these should be regularly reviewed and the actual outcomes should be recorded.